Will Watsonville Community Hospital be saved?

 Hall declined to share the business plan with Lookout until the sale is finalized.

-If the group is not successful, the hospital — the only hospital in Santa Cruz County other than North County-based Dominican — will most likely close.
-Health planners say that that would leave an area of about 140,000 people, centered around south Santa Cruz County as well as parts of Monterey and San Benito counties, without a 24-hour emergency room within a 30-minute drive.
+If the group is not successful, the hospital – the only hospital in Santa Cruz County other than North County-based Dominican – will most likely close.
+Health planners say that that would leave an area of about 140,000 people, centered around south Santa Cruz County, without a 24-hour emergency room within a 30-minute drive.

 Further, Watsonville Hospital currently employs 654 people and contracts with an additional 70 physicians, whose own job futures would be thrown into change.